inductiva/inductiva/docs-sources/swan/modeling-waves-in-polynyas/sections/section2.md

 |          | c4d-highcpu-64    | 64    | 1h 42m         | 1.89                |
 |          | c4d-highcpu-96    | 96    | 1h 34m         | 2.60                |

-We observe a significant, though not strictly linear, improvement in execution time as the number of virtual CPUs increases, accompanied by a corresponding rise in cost.
+We observe a significant, though not linear, improvement in execution time as the number of virtual CPUs increases, accompanied by a corresponding rise in cost.
 For larger simulations or tight deadlines, opting for more powerful machines can yield substantial time savings.

 ```{banner_small}
 :origin: swan